Fabricatable-Machines/Timeline/README.md

 - Parametric axis generaor demoed at Fab12 Conference in Shenzen, China
 - Award plotter trophy for oslo Innovation Award delivered by Jens Dyvik, Jon Nordby and Fellesverkstedet employees
 - First version of CNC frindly rack and pinon developed by Jens Dyvik
+- The Fabriacble Machines project is moved to The Fellesverkstedet github orginaization to help build up momentum for an R&D depertment at Fab Lab Fellesverkstedet

 ![]()